 BSc in Manufacturing Systems and Manufacturing Management, 1994

-I am currently teaching the following Masters courses at Cardiff University:

-In the past I have taught the following courses at Cardiff University:

-I have also taught the following courses at Boston University, USA:

-I also deliver executive education and training, including:

-v2 | BSc in Manufacturing Systems and Manufacturing Management, 1994

 I am currently teaching the following Undergraduate courses at the University of Exeter:

 In the past I have taught the following courses at Cardiff University:

 I have also taught the following courses at Boston University, USA:

 I also deliver executive education and training, including: